 Closest MRT: Fort Canning MRT Station is adjacent to the playground.

 The nature inspired playgrounds at Lakeside Garden are what we’re most excited about!
 With structures to climb on, swing from, and slide down – there’s so much for kids of all ages.
-Officially it’s for kids ages 5- 12 years, but younger kids will have fun at the playground and there’s Clusia Cove, a water and sand play park, as well as Fusion Spoon cafe for yummy casual Western and Asian food.
+Officially it’s for kids ages 5- 12 years, but younger kids will have fun at the playground and there’s Clusia Cove, a water play (currently off-limits due to pandemic) and sand play park, as well as Fusion Spoon cafe for yummy casual Western and Asian food.
 Do note that Forest Ramble and Clusia Cove are closed on Mondays.

 Location: Jurong Lake Gardens, 100 Yuan Ching Road, Singapore 618662